-The world is becoming more and more digitally oriented, which constitutes a higher demand for quality developers who work on this digitalization.
-Unfortunately, there is a definite lack of real tech talent, so finding the needed software engineers for any tech project becomes a real challenge today.
+The world is becoming increasingly digitally oriented, which constitutes a higher demand for quality developers who work on this digitalization.
+Unfortunately, there is a definite lack of tech talent, so finding the needed software engineers for any tech project can be challenging.

-This article will give you valuable insights on finding and hiring the most talented .Net developers on the market today, as well as tips on how to evaluate their skills and manage them better.
-So, let’s start by reviewing what you should know about .Net technology before looking for engineers.
+This article will give you valuable insights on finding and hiring the most talented .Net developers in the market today, as well as tips on evaluating and managing their skills better.
+So, let’s start by reviewing what you should know about .Net technology before looking to hire engineers.

-It is crucial for the person responsible for hiring a .Net developer to fully understand what .Net is.
-It’s an open-source software development framework that was developed and is now maintained by Microsoft.
-The main function of .Net is to provide developers with a controlled environment to install and execute mainly, although not limited to, Windows-based software.
-For example, with the help of .Net Core, it can also support Java-based software, as well as more than 60 programming languages, such as С#, F#, PowerShell, Visual Basic .Net, etc., which allows a knowledgeable developer to write code in two or more languages simultaneously.
+It is crucial for the person responsible for hiring a .Net developer to understand what .Net is fully.
+It’s an open-source software development framework developed by Microsoft and runs primarily on Windows.
+The main function of .Net is to provide developers with a controlled environment to install and execute, but not limited to, Windows-based software.
+For example, with the help of .Net Core, it can also support Java-based software, as well as more than 60 programming languages, such as С#, F#, PowerShell, Visual Basic and .Net, which allows a knowledgeable developer to write code in two or more languages simultaneously.

-Here is a general checklist of the .Net framework’s features and particularities you need to keep in mind when hiring a .Net developer:
+Here is a general checklist of the .Net framework’s features and particularities to keep in mind when hiring a .Net developer:

-- As has been already mentioned, .Net supports a multitude of different programming languages.
-A decent .Net developer should be not only familiar but quite proficient with several frameworks and libraries, such as MVC, Entity Framework, or ASP.NET Web API.
+- .Net supports a multitude of different programming languages.
+A decent .Net developer should be familiar and proficient with several frameworks and libraries, such as MVC, Entity Framework, or ASP.NET Web API.
 These are the most often used in building commercial apps.

-- .Net is exceptionally vast, so it should not necessarily be a disadvantage if a developer is not familiar with one of the frameworks on your job description.
-Even if an applicant is currently unenlightened, the vast number of .Net frameworks have many functional and structural features in common, and migrating from one framework to another would not become an issue for a knowledgeable developer, as the basics of any of them are similar.
+- .Net is exceptionally vast, so it should not necessarily be a disadvantage if a developer is not familiar with one of the frameworks in your job description.
+Even if an applicant is currently unenlightened, the numerous .Net frameworks have many functional and structural features in common, and migrating from one framework to another would not become an issue for a knowledgeable developer, as the basics are similar.

-Here is a list of frameworks that a worthwhile candidate for the front-end .Net developer position should be familiar with:
+Here is a list of frameworks that a worthwhile candidate for a front-end .Net developer position should be familiar with:

-If you are in a search for a back-end developer, pay attention to whether the applicant knows:
+If you are in search of a back-end developer, pay attention to whether the applicant knows:

 - .NET Web API